quantrancse/nettruyen-downloader-minimal/README.md

 <!-- ABOUT -->
 ## About
-[Update_1] This tool is not working anymore.
-The raw requests to the image host have been blocked by the Cloudflare firewall.
-And I'm too lazy.
+[Update: 07-05-2021] This tool is working.

-[Update_2] I've found a Tampermonkey script that works on different manga sites: https://github.com/lelinhtinh/Userscript/tree/master/manga_comic_downloader
+[Other] I've found a Tampermonkey script that works on different manga sites: https://github.com/lelinhtinh/Userscript/tree/master/manga_comic_downloader

 Thanks to the author and use it by your own way.